-If a person you live with or have lived with has abused you - whether physically or not - you could be experiencing domestic abuse.
+You could be experiencing domestic abuse if a person you live with or have lived with has abused you.
 The law can protect you and help you to change your situation.

 Men are sometimes reluctant to seek help if they're the victims of domestic abuse.
 But it's important to know where to get help and support if you need it.